chris2fr/gatsby-site-mannfr/README.md

 12. Integrate specific data types for posts, pages, tags and authors
 13. Put relationships between post, pages, tags and authors
 14. Maybe introduce a notion of categories
-15. Have different search indexes and content per langague
+15. Have different search indexes and content per language
+17. Set up a language router per browser language